MatthewWalters1/Dungeon-Crawl/README.md

 # Dungeon-Crawl
+## MAJOR UPDATE:
+#### I've translated the game's code to Python, cutting out legacy code and B.S. that stuck during development.
+#### The Python version is functionally the same, but from now on I'll be updating that version, not the original.

 in order to play this game, all you need is a c++ compiler, and a terminal
-to compile it, run "g++ -o game game.cpp"

-to play, "./game"
+to compile it, run "g++ -o game game.cpp" to play, "./game"

+to run the Python version, all you need is the python interpreter, I run it in the latest version of Python3 to play, open a command prompt, and run "python game.py"

 if your terminal supports the "color" command, it will turn black with green characters

 Gameplay